diffblue/gitlab/doc/user/admin_area/moderate_users.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/320875) in GitLab 14.0.

-Administrators can enable automatic deactivation of users who:
+Administrators can enable automatic deactivation of users who either:

-- Were created a week ago and have not signed in, **or**
+- Were created a week ago and have not signed in.
-- Have no activity in the last 90 days
+- Have no activity in the last 90 days.

 To do this: